This lets you know right away that the rest of the email is not about your Pushcart nomination.

 2: The form letter with your name and the title of your piece.
 Pretty standard practice.
 I think I get more rejections with this level of personalization than without.

 3: The personalized rejection letter with a personal note telling you how much they liked your story, even though it’s not for them, and encouraging you to send them more.
-In the super-competitive and completely subjective literary world, this can feel almost as good as an acceptance when you’re moving along this spectrum.
+In the super-competitive and completely subjective literary world, this can feel almost as good as an acceptance.
 When you’re at this point with a specific piece or a specific market, you know that the editors really looked hard at your piece, thought about it, and saw enough promise (or whatever they look for) to personally encourage you as a writer.
 No one owes you that, so when you get it, it’s a good thing.
 Follow up with a thank you.